MickPunungwe3000/mickpunungwe3000.github.io/_posts/2024-07-19-how-solid-principle.md

 If you ever catch yourself:

-    >Editing the same class for multiple features
-    >Dreading changes because everything’s tangled
-    >Implementing methods you don’t need
+-Editing the same class for multiple features -Dreading changes because everything’s tangled -Implementing methods you don’t need
-    >Struggling to test or swap dependencies
+-Struggling to test or swap dependencies

 Then yes, you need SOLID.
 And you need it now.